IBM-Cloud/docs/services/appid/about.md

 ## Using the default configuration
 {: #default-configuration}

 {{site.data.keyword.appid_short_notm}} provides a default configuration when you initially set up your identity providers.
 You can use the default configuration in development mode only.
 For each identity provider, these credentials are limited to 100 uses per {{site.data.keyword.appid_short_notm}} instance, per day.
 Before you publish your application, update the default configuration to your own credentials.
-To update your configuration, see [configuring identity providers](/docs/services/appid/identity-providers.html).
+To update your configuration, see [Configuring identity providers](/docs/services/appid/identity-providers.html).